Brandon Crawford Player Props: Giants vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have the 26th-ranked team ERA across all league pitching staffs (4.67).
+- The Diamondbacks' 4.64 team ERA ranks 26th across all league pitching staffs.

-- Diamondbacks pitchers combine to surrender 130 total home runs at a rate of 1.2 per game (to rank 21st in baseball).
+- The Diamondbacks rank 22nd in baseball in home runs allowed (131 total, 1.2 per game).

-- Nelson makes the start for the Diamondbacks, his 22nd of the season.
-He is 6-5 with a 4.97 ERA and 74 strikeouts through 112 1/3 innings pitched.

-- The right-hander's last time out came on Tuesday against the St. Louis Cardinals, when he threw six innings, surrendering five earned runs while allowing eight hits.
+- In his most recent appearance on Wednesday, the right-hander threw 6 1/3 innings against the St. Louis Cardinals, allowing five earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.